“[I]t is clear that one who is skilled in politics needs to know in some way the things that concern the soul.”

-The Department of Government and International Studies provides the foundation for you to develop a sophisticated understanding of the ideas, events, institutions and behavior that shape domestic and international political life.
+The Department of Government and International Studies provides the foundation for you to develop a sophisticated understanding of the ideas, events, institutions, and behavior that shape domestic and international political life.
 A deeper knowledge of concepts such as order, justice, ethics, leadership, representation, organization, competition and cooperation will help shape your own life and your understanding of the world no matter what your ultimate career goal might be.
 Whether you plan to go into law, education, writing, theology, the military, international business or civil service, our department can be your launching pad to future success.
-Berry offers degrees in both government and international studies.
-As a government major, you have the option of pursuing either a Bachelor of Arts or a Bachelor of Science degree.
+Berry offers degrees in both political science and international studies.
+As a political science major, you have the option of pursuing either a Bachelor of Arts or a Bachelor of Science degree.
 International studies is offered as a Bachelor of Arts program.
-Minors in each course of study also are available.
+Minors in each course of study are also available.

-What is the focus of Berry’s government major?
+What is the focus of Berry’s political science major?

-As a government major, you can expect a curriculum of comprehensive, theoretically informed and historically sensitive courses in American politics.
-By studying America’s institutions and principles, you will find yourself confronting and challenging your own political opinions, allowing you to become a better citizen and a better human being.
-The upper-level curriculum emphasizes such important topics as political philosophy, American political institutions, constitutional law, public administration and public policy, international relations, and comparative government.
+As a political science major, you can expect a curriculum of comprehensive, theoretically informed and historically sensitive courses in American politics.
+By studying America’s institutions and principles, you will find yourself confronting and challenging your own political opinions, allowing you to become a more well-rounded citizen.
+The curriculum emphasizes such important topics as political philosophy, American political institutions, constitutional law, public administration and public policy, international relations, and comparative government.
 Each of these approaches to the study of politics will challenge you intellectually, while at the same time preparing you for life as a mature adult and citizen.

 The goal of the International Studies program is to make you knowledgeable of significant contemporary and historical global issues while equipping you with the analytical tools necessary to succeed in the modern workplace.
 The major emphasizes critical written and verbal analyses of current global politics through a core curriculum that counts Contemporary World Issues, Comparative Politics, International Relations and Foreign Policy Analysis among its course offerings.
 The core curriculum is followed by courses that principally focus on area studies and advanced courses in international relations.